Executive Assistant for Real Estate- Your On-Demand Partner

 3. Coordinating Real Estate Transactions

-Transaction coordination is a vital responsibility of an executive assistant real estate.
+Transaction coordination is a vital responsibility of an executive assistant in real estate.

 They ensure that all aspects of the buying or selling process are handled professionally and smoothly.